emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 ---

 I needed a quick way of jotting down stuff in markdown and having it instantly published to a website.
 Even though I have decades of experience developing web sites, I still struggled to understand the basics of Hugo!
 I was baffled by the steep learning curve it had.
-It *can't be* that hard I thought, I know how to do this.
-Yes, I figured it out - and I wrote this tutorial because I wish somebody already had written it.
+It *can't be* that hard I thought, and yes, I did eventually figure it out - and I wrote this tutorial because I wish somebody already had written it.

 <!--more-->